-The course is the only one in Wales to be accredited by the Association for Nutrition professional body.
-This means graduates are eligible for ‘direct entry’ to become Associate Nutritionists and use the letters AssocNutr after their name.
+We are proud to be the only degree programme in Wales to be accredited by the Association for Nutrition professional body.
+This means graduates are eligible for direct entry to become Associate Nutritionists and use the letters AssocNutr after their name.
 Then after a few years of relevant employment can become full Registered Nutritionist using the letters RNutr after their name.
 This prestigious quality marker enables graduates to be recognised as professionally trained and regulated Nutritionists.
 For more information visit http://www.associationfornutrition.org/.

 This programme can incorporate a foundation year (year 0) for those students who aspire to enrol onto the first year of a science based honours degree programme within the Cardiff School of Health Sciences, who have not achieved the standard entry requirements, or who have not studied subjects that provide the necessary background within the scientific disciplines required to enter the first year of the chosen honours degree programme.

 Students wishing to undertake the foundation year will apply for the degree programme they intend to progress to, using the relevant UCAS code listed on this course page (under Key Facts) and apply for entry point 0 on the UCAS website.
 As such, students following the foundation route will take an extra year to complete their honours degree.

 Further information about the foundation year can be found by clicking here.